 The Department of Eastern Christian Studies is now looking for a senior lecturer in Eastern Christian Studies.
-She or he will pursue research and teach within the field of International Relations and Ecumenism, and within one of the fields particular to Eastern Christian Studies – biblical Studies, patristic studies, liturgical studies, or ecclesiological studies.
+She or he will pursue research in the field of International Relations and Ecumenism, and also teach within one of the fields particular to Eastern Christian Studies – biblical studies, patristic studies, liturgical studies, and ecclesiological studies.

 Subject Orientation: International Relations, and Ecumenism, with a particular focus in one of the assigned areas of Eastern Christian Studies (see above).
 The area of study has four elements: 1) International and External Relations with an emphasis on how the Orthodox Churches relate to each other and how they express themselves in society and in relation to other Christian communities and other religions; 2) Inter-Orthodox integrity, with an emphasis on how Chalcedonian and non-Chalcedonian churches relate to each other and are working for reconciliation; 3) Ecumenism, with an emphasis on contemporary methods for overcoming Christian divisions; 4) Orthodox responses to contemporary questions raised in the World Council of Churches, etc.